Batch Policy Learning in Average Reward Markov Decision Processes: Application to mobile health

 Next, we construct the policy class.
 In this analysis, we include two state variables in the policy.
 The first variable is the location (home/work vs. other locations).
 Location is important because people, in a more structured environment (i.e. at home or work), may respond better to an activity suggestion as compared to when they are at other locations.
 As a proxy for participant burden, the second variable included in the policy is ``dosage'', a discounted sum of the number of past activity messages sent with the discount rate chosen as 0.95.
 The rationale for using this variable is that receiving too many notifications in the recent past is likely to decrease the effectiveness of sending the activity message due to over-burdening participants.
 We consider the policy class of the form $\pi_{\theta}(1|s) = \operatorname{expit}(\theta^\transpose \phi(s)), \theta \in \Theta$, where the feature vector $\phi(s) = (1, \text{dosage}, \text{location})$ and $\Theta$ is the box constraint within -10 and 10.
 Here dosage is standardized to be within 0 and 1.

 We apply the proposed method with the tuning parameter selected by cross-validation in Algorithm \ref{alg:cross-validation}.
 The estimated coefficients are $[10, -10, -4.788]$.
 Figure \ref{fig:data analysis} shows the estimated policy at different combination of dosage and location.
 As one would expect, the learned policy tends to send fewer suggestions if the participant received many suggestions in the recent past.
 Also, the policy indicates that it is more effective to send the message when the user is at home/work location.
 The estimated average reward of this policy is 3.301.
 As a comparison, the estimated average reward of the simple location-based policy (i.e., send only when the user is at home/work) is 3.15 and the send-nothing policy is 2.96.
 Transforming to the scale of the raw step count as that in \citep{klasnja2018efficacy}, the learned policy can result in $16\%$ (i.e., $\exp(3.301-3.15)-1=0.16$) improvement, which is equivalent to $40$ more steps (the mean step count across all decision times in the data is $248$) compared with the simple location-based policy, and $40\%$ (i.e., $\exp(3.301-2.96)-1=0.40$) improvement, or equivalently $101$ steps more, compared with the send-nothing policy.
+Lastly, we remark that the running time of our real data analysis is about $2$ hours, which is acceptable in the batch setting.
+This is ultimately different from online RL domains where the policy is usually updated upon the arrival of each observation.